ohetzendorfer/SimpleLogger/README.md

 on the device itself.

 If you enable the `writeToFile` flag the library will create a directory in your app's `Documents` folder named `logs`.
-In this directory you will find log files per day that contain all logs that return `true` for the `writeToFile` flag.
+In this directory there will be a unique subfolder in which you will find log files per day that contain all logs that return `true` for the `writeToFile` flag.
 The directory containing the logs can be retrieved using the function `Logger#getLogDirectoryUrl`.

 ```swift